drush-ops/drush/docs/commands.md

 - [See Attributes provided by Drush core](https://www.drush.org/api/Drush/Attributes.html).
 Custom code can add additional attributes.

 ## Altering Command Info
 Drush command info (annotations/attributes) can be altered from other modules.
-This is done by creating and registering 'command info alterers'.
-Alterers are class services that are able to intercept and manipulate an existing command annotation.
+This is done by creating and registering _command info alterers_.
+Alterers are classes that are able to intercept and manipulate an existing command annotation.

 In order to alter an existing command info, follow the steps below:

-1. In the module that wants to alter a command info, add a service class that implements the `\Consolidation\AnnotatedCommand\CommandInfoAltererInterface`.
+1. In the module that wants to alter a command info, add a class that implements the `\Consolidation\AnnotatedCommand\CommandInfoAltererInterface`.
 1. In the module `drush.services.yml` declare a service pointing to this class and tag the service with the `drush.command_info_alterer` tag.
 1. In that class, implement the alteration logic in the `alterCommandInfo()` method.
 1. Along with the alter code, it's strongly recommended to log a debug message explaining what exactly was altered.
 This makes things easier on others who may need to debug the interaction of the alter code with other modules.
 Also it's a good practice to inject the the logger in the class constructor.